Publications his work has appeared in, include:

 The Observer and the Guardian newspapers and magazines (contract photographer), the times magazine and the Sunday Times, the Sunday Telegraph, the Independent and Independent on Sunday, New York Times Magazine, Red Bulletin Magazine, Newsweek, GQ Magazine and Der Speigel Magazine.

 Andy’s commercial clients include Transport for London, and he has also worked as a stills photographer for Film Four, and Channel Four.
-Throughout his career, andy has worked for aid agencies and NGO’s including Oxfam, Save the Children and Action Aid.
+Throughout his career, Andy has worked for aid agencies and NGO’s including Oxfam, Save the Children and Action Aid.
+Andy also works on a regular basis with UNHCR.

 Andy has contributed to numerous exhibitions on subjects such as ; Angola, South Africa – the last days of apartheid, as well as Oxfam-sponsored exhibitions on the indian ocean tsunami, poverty and the arms trade, and ‘After the thaw’- an exhibition on the former Soviet Republics 20 years on.
 His portraits of film directors and celebrities have been shown in numerous getty-sponsored exhibitions around the world.